Zagori: Ottoman period

 Over the centuries, some groups of Orthodox Albanians (locally known as Arvanites) settled in at least 12 villages of Zagori.
 Albanian settlers in Zagori must have been very few in the 15th century.
 Most of the Albanian settlement can be attributed to a later era and was fuelled by outward migration from Zagori of locals, which created the need for new inhabitants to help with local economic activities.
 Many Orthodox Albanians intermarried into the communities of Zagori or were adopted by Zagorisian families.
 They often served as guards for the villages of Zagori and their fields which had no military protection, however would occasionally resort to banditry.
 Hence Albanian immigrants filled these labour gaps and quickly became part of the local population.
 Most of them had already participated in the Greek national struggles as Klephts and were experienced warriors.
 Some Albanians from Konitsa (Gorgopotamos, Chionades) worked as masons or painters in Zagori but rarely settled there.
-Christian Orthodox Albanians have settled in at least 12 Zagori villages, including Tristeno, Arísti, Megalo Papingo, Anthrakítis, Asprángeli, Kavallári, Kípi, Leptokaryá, Monodéndri, Tsepélovo, Vítsa, Vradéto and possibly Kapésovo.
-Local Albanian traces, with the exception of some toponyms- have disappeared.
+Christian Orthodox Albanians have settled in at least 12 Zagori villages, including Tristeno, Aristi, Megalo Papingo, Anthrakitis, Asprangeloi, Kavallari, Kipi, Leptokarya, Monodendri, Tsepelovo, Vitsa, Vradeto and possibly Kapesovo.
+Local Albanian traces, with the exception of some toponyms, have disappeared.

 At that era Orthodox Roma families settled in most villages in low numbers.
 They served as musicians and blacksmiths in Zagori.
 Arvanites and Roma were considered metoikoi (literary: foreigners) and comprised the lower social class in the region and lived at the outskirts of the villages without civil and property rights in Zagori politics, and were assimilated.

 Greek nomadic communities of Sarakatsani appeared in Zagori in the late 18th century.
 They were initially used as shepherds for the flocks of the native Zagorisians, but started developing their own flocks from the mid-19th century.

 Nevertheless, Zagori retained much of its Greek character through its system of government and the benefactions of its expatriates that favoured Greek education.
 The Koinon of the Zagorisians was reformalised by a treaty signed in 1670, under which Zagori enjoyed considerable privileges called Surutia, which were only rescinded fully by the Sultan in 1868.
 This solution suited the conquerors and the conquered, as it added statutory rules to the geographical factors which had made Zagori a natural refuge.
 Consequently, Zagori was never broken up to be shared out among Turkish landowners.
 Its economy flourished thanks to expatriate merchants active in Romania, Ukraine, Russia and Constantinople, who through remittances to their families and numerous benefactions contributed to the relative prosperity Zagori enjoyed during the period of Turkish rule.
-Schools for boys and from the 18th C onwards also for girls were built, in addition to watermills to grind the corn as well as new churches, while the water wells were often decorated with ornamental fountains.
+Schools for boys and, from the 18th century onwards, also for girls were built.
+Additionally, new churches and watermills to grind the corn were constructed, while the water wells were often decorated with ornamental fountains.